risk-first/website/docs/estimating/Kitchen-Cabinet.md

 ![Accepting an estimate](/img/generated/estimating/accept_estimate.svg)

 The diagram above is an example of this.
 A supplier is bidding for a contract with a client.
-The client has functionality they want build (or [Feature Risk](/tags/Feature-Risk) as we call it on Risk-First).
+The client has functionality they want build (or [Feature Fit Risk](/tags/Feature-Fit-Risk) as we call it on Risk-First).
 The supplier needs money to keep their business going ([Funding Risk](/tags/Funding-Risk) on this diagram).

 If the estimate is accepted, the supplier's [Funding Risk](/tags/Funding-Risk) is transferred to the client (the requester of the estimate).
-Conversely, the trade is that the client's [Feature Risk](/tags/Feature-Risk) is transferred to the supplier.
+Conversely, the trade is that the client's [Feature Fit Risk](/tags/Feature-Fit-Risk) is transferred to the supplier.

 If the supplier is short on opportunities or funds, there is a tendency to under-estimate.
-That's because the [Feature Risk](/tags/Feature-Risk) is a problem for the supplier _in the future_, whereas their [Funding Risk](/tags/Funding-Risk) is a problem _right now_.
+That's because the [Feature Fit Risk](/tags/Feature-Fit-Risk) is a problem for the supplier _in the future_, whereas their [Funding Risk](/tags/Funding-Risk) is a problem _right now_.

 You can often see suppliers under-bid on projects because of this future discounting, which we discussed before in [Evaluating Risk](/thinking/Evaluating-Risk#discounting).